Abscissa/gen-package-version/README.md

 }
 ```

-Every time you tag (remember, annotated tag) a new release, your program will automatically know its new version number!
+Every time you tag a new release (remember, annotated tag), your program will automatically know its new version number!
 Even builds from between releases will be easily distinguished.

 If your project is a library, your *library's users* can also query the version of your lib: